-White blood cells, red blood cells and platelets exist in plasma - Blood plasma is the liquid component of blood, in which the blood cells are suspended.
+White blood cells, red blood cells and platelets exist in plasma - blood plasma is the liquid component of blood, in which the blood cells are suspended.

-Chronic and Acute
+Chronic and acute leukemia

-Lymphocytic and Myelogenous
+Lymphocytic and myelogenous leukemia

 Leukemias are also subdivided into the type of affected blood cell.
 If the cancerous transformation occurs in the type of marrow that makes lymphocytes, the disease is called lymphocytic leukemia.
-A lymphocyte is a kind of white blood cell inside your vertebrae immune system.
+A lymphocyte is a kind of white blood cell inside the vertebrae immune system.
 If the cancerous change occurs in the type of marrow cells that go on to produce red blood cells, other types of white cells, and platelets, the disease is called myelogenous leukemia.